Search And Browse Stack Overflow Website From Commandline

 This command will search the questions for the query “ajax in framework7” and also allow you to choose any one of the question interactively.

-Just enter the question number to select a question in the given result.
+Just enter the question number to select a question from the given result.
 I chose the 6th answer by entering 6 in “Type the option no to continue or any other key to exit” prompt.
-And it displayed the chosen question with its most voted answer instantly.
+And it displayed the selected question instantly with its most voted answer.